 The evaluation team applied each EAL 1 ATE CEM work unit.
-The evaluation team ran the set of tests specified by the Assurance Activities in the PP_APP_v1.2 and recorded the results in a Test Report, summarized in the Evaluation Technical Report and Assurance Activities Report.
+The evaluation team ran the set of tests specified by the Assurance Activities in the Protection Profile for General Purpose Operating Systems, Version 4.2.1 [GPOSPP] and Extended Package for Secure Shell (SSH), Version 1.0 [SSHEP] and recorded the results in a Test Report, summarized in the Evaluation Technical Report and Assurance Activities Report.

-The validator reviewed the work of the evaluation team, and found that sufficient evidence was provided by the evaluation team to show that the evaluation activities addressed the test activities in the PP_APP_v1.2, and that the conclusion reached by the evaluation team was justified.
+The validator reviewed the work of the evaluation team, and found that sufficient evidence was provided by the evaluation team to show that the evaluation activities addressed the test activities in the Protection Profile for General Purpose Operating Systems, Version 4.2.1 [GPOSPP] and Extended Package for Secure Shell (SSH), Version 1.0 [SSHEP], and that the conclusion reached by the evaluation team was justified.